← All Canada guides

 How to Get Started and What to Expect

 A practical starting point is to identify the services and markets that matter most to revenue, then build a keyword strategy around those priorities first.
 That usually means choosing the highest-value service categories, defining the locations you want to reach, and mapping those terms to pages that deserve to exist.
 Servadra offers three ways to do that depending on scope.
-Starter is £399 per month for 4 SEO pages, 15 tracked keywords, and 1 market.
-Growth is £649 per month for 10 SEO pages, 35 tracked keywords, and up to 3 markets.
-Authority is £1,099 per month for 25 SEO pages, 70+ tracked keywords, and multi-market coverage.
-There is a 3-month minimum commitment.
-Rankings are not guaranteed, but the process, page output, and monthly reporting are.
+Servadra's Managed SEO Service offers several package tiers sized to how many pages, keywords and markets a business needs to cover, each with a minimum 3-month commitment.
+Visit the Managed SEO Service page for current package details and pricing.